tailwindlabs/tailwindcss-forms/README.md

 # @tailwindcss/forms

-A plugin that provides basic default form styles that are easy to override with utilities.
-Hopefully the successor to `@tailwindcss/custom-forms`.
+A plugin that provides a basic reset for form styles that makes form elements easy to override with utilities.

 ## Installation

+> Note that @tailwindcss/forms is designed for Tailwind CSS v2.0, which is currently in alpha.

 Install the plugin from npm: